ssoonmi/05-20-Lecture-Notes/W11D5/practiceB-starter/README.md

 }
 ```

-Remove `logging: false` if you want to see SQL output in your terminal when
+Remove `logging: false` if you want to see SQL output in your terminal.
-running tests with `npm test`.

 Create the `development` database with those configurations.

-For this assessment, the tests will be using your `development` database
-configuration defined in the `config.json` file. **The tests will not be
-testing your database explicitly, but test specs DO rely on you setting up the
-database AND database constraints properly.**

 You will need to generate and run the migrations, models, and seeders.
-There is
-no need to run `npm test` until after doing this.

 ### The data model

-You will need to store "pasta" data, "noodle" data, "sauce" data, and
+You will need to store "pasta" data, "noodle" data, and "sauce" data
-"flavor profile" data.

 You can name the tables and columns however you want but there are certain
 constraints on the columns: